 The Jack McGuire Centre is a 7 bed open/detention facility, which provides services to male youth between the ages of 12-18, in a residential setting.

-The facility is part of the youth justice system, and is funded by the Ministry of Children and Youth Services.
+The facility is part of the youth justice system, and is funded by the Ministry of Children, Community & Social Services.
 The McGuire Centre is one of several open/detention facilities that service Northwestern Ontario.

 The McGuire Centre is a Trauma informed facility, which focusses on the youth’s strength’s in making positive changes in their lives.
 The facility staff provides programming, counselling, advocacy, and most important a therapeutic environment/relationship in order to support the youth in making change.

 - Healthy living

 - Substance Abuse

 - Life Skills

 The McGuire Centre is a culturally diverse facility, which provides and supports Cultural traditions, celebrations, and ceremonies.
 The Youth have opportunity to attend community events as well as the Centre brings in community members to provide teachings for the staff and youth.